Breast Reduction Perth

 What are the indications for breast reduction?

-Our procedure is performed in our state of the art facilities.
-Breast reduction is usually performed for physical relief rather than simply cosmetic improvement.
+Breast reduction is usually performed for physical relief from breast hypertrophy rather than simply cosmetic improvement.
 Most women who have the surgery are troubled by large, sagging breasts that restrict their activities and cause them physical discomfort.

-In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed; however, it can be done earlier if large breasts are causing serious physical discomfort.
+In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed.
+However, it can be done earlier if large breasts are causing serious physical or psychological discomfort.
 The best candidates are those who are mature enough to fully understand the procedure and have realistic expectations about the results.

 Planning your breast reduction surgery